Dammy106/Bioinformatics-Project/README.md

 # Bioinformatics-Project
-The purpose oof this is to run PCA on alleles and to hone bioinformatics project skills.
+The purpose of this is to run PCA on alleles and to hone bioinformatics project skills.
 * Download a VCF of population genotypes from the 1000 Genomes project.
 * Use pysam to parse it and summarize it into a 2D numpy array to run PCA and save it as a pandas dataframe.
 * Run PCA and tSNE on it and visualize the results with both matplotlib and Altair, coloring the points based on the ancestry labels.